 Hello!
 I’m Jen.
-I am currently a Ph.D. candidate at Stanford University, specializing in American Politics and Political Methodology.
+I am currently a 6th year Ph.D. candidate at Stanford University, specializing in American Politics and Political Methodology.
 I hold a BA in Quantitative Social Science from Dartmouth College, where I also completed minors in Government and Japanese.

 My research uses surveys and text analysis methods to study politician messaging in the United States and how voters perceive their statements.
 I focus on differences in how Democratic and Republican voters perceive politicians.
 I am particularly interested in what these differences mean for politician incentives to be uncivil and the consequences of their words.